Nobel Prize in chemistry goes to discovery that could trap C02 and bring water to deserts

 Tuesday's physics prize went to John Clarke, Michel H. Devoret and John M. Martinis for their research on the weird world of subatomic quantum tunneling that advances the power of everyday digital communications and computing.

 This year's Nobel announcements continue with the literature prize Thursday.
-The Nobel Peace Prize will be announced Friday and the economics prize next Monday.
+The Nobel Peace Prize will be announced Friday and the economics prize on Monday.

 The award ceremony will be held Dec.
 10, the anniversary of the death of Alfred Nobel, who founded the prizes.
 Nobel was a wealthy Swedish industrialist and the inventor of dynamite.
 He died in 1896.